An Adversarial Model for Scheduling with Testing: Introduction

 \section{Introduction}

 Uncertainty in scheduling has been modeled and investigated in many different ways, particularly in the frameworks of online optimization, stochastic optimization, and robust optimization.
 All these different approaches have the common assumption that the uncertain information, e.g., the processing time of a job, cannot be explored before making scheduling decisions.
-However, in many applications there is the opportunity to gain exact or more precise information at a certain additional cost, e.g., by investing time, money, or bandwidth.
+However, in many applications there is the opportunity to gain exact or more precise information at a certain additional cost, e.g., by investing time, money, or energy.
+It is a challenging problem to design algorithms that balance the cost for data exploration and the benefit for the quality of a solution.
+This involves quantifying the trade-off between exploration and exploitation, as it is ubiquitous in numerous applications.

 In this paper, we introduce a novel model for scheduling with explorable uncertainty.
 Given a set of $n$ jobs, every job $j$ can optionally be \emph{tested} prior to its execution.
-A job that is executed without testing has processing time $\bar{p}_j \in \mathbbm{Q}^+$, while a tested job has processing time $p_j$ with $0 \le p_j \le \bar{p}_j$.
+A job that is executed without testing has processing time $\bar{p}_j\geq 0 $, while a tested job has processing time $p_j$ with $0 \le p_j \le \bar{p}_j$.
 Testing a job takes one unit of time on the same resource (machine) that processes jobs.
+A tested job does not need to be executed right after its test.

 Initially the algorithm knows for each job $j$ only the upper limit $\bar{p}_j$, and gets to know the time $p_j$ only after a test.
 Tested jobs can be executed at any time after their test.
 An algorithm must carefully balance testing and execution of jobs by evaluating the benefit and cost for testing.
+The resulting schedule is constructed by the algorithm adaptively.
+This means that at every moment, the choice of a job, and the decision whether to execute or to test it, may depend on the outcome of previous tests.

 We focus on scheduling on a single machine.
 Unless otherwise noted, we consider the sum of completion times as the minimization objective.
 We use competitive analysis to assess the performance of algorithms.